What to Eat in Tokyo, Japan A Guide to Tokyo Cuisine by JetSettingFools.com

 Conveyor Belt Sushi at Toriton Sushi Restaurant in SkyTree, Tokyo, Japan

-Kaiten, or conveyor belt sushi, has negative connotations for lackluster and low-quality sushi – but that doesn’t hold true in Tokyo.
-Toriton restaurant at Solamachi Shopping Center is a prime example of quality sushi that happens to be served kaiten-style.
-Guests of the Tokyo Sky Tree restaurant will almost certainly have to wait in a queue for a seat; we heard of wait times of more than an hour, but we waited about 40 minutes.
+Toriton at Solamachi Shopping Center is a prime example of quality sushi that happens to be served kaiten-style.
+This Tokyo Sky Tree restaurant will certainly have a queue; we waited about 40 minutes.

-Trendy Restaurants Tokyo
+Trendy Restaurants in Tokyo for Sushi

 Japanese lanterns decorate restaurants in Roppongi, Tokyo, Japan